2007 SESSION FINAL UPDATE: 795 BILLS AND 493 RESOLUTIONS FILED

 Administration bill reorganizing Justice Cabinet.

 Agency bill updating the state statutes concerning expenditures of monies under the abandoned mine land program.

 SB 196 (Stivers) (Law)(-)

-Committee Substitute for original bill that would exempt from siting board review and provide local circuit court venue rather than Franklin circuit Court for appeals of permitting actions, for industrial energy facilities, which would include any facility using coal gasification to produce transportation fuels, syngas, chemicals, electricity or other useful products costing over $750 million.
+Committee Substitute for original bill that would exempt from siting board review and provide local circuit court venue rather than Franklin circuit Court for appeals of permitting actions, for "industrial energy facilities", which would include any facility using coal gasification to produce transportation fuels, syngas, chemicals, electricity or other "useful product" costing over $750 million.
 KRC believes it inappropriate to seek to incentivize new industrial facilities by abridging citizen rights, and that such an approach will result in more, rather than less, controversy regarding such proposals.

 SR 5 (Thayer) (Adopted)